Managing the Down Time at Your Practice

 - Expand your online presence.
-If you’re not on social media, develop a profile on a couple of platforms for your practice.
+If you’re not on social media, develop a practice profile on various platforms.
 Don’t use your personal social media accounts to connect with your patients, as this can cross boundaries and HIPAA guidelines.
 Social channels can be used as a way to share valuable content with your client base and potential patients.
-If you’re on social media, develop a content strategy and look for ways you can share content and connect with your patients in a unique and valuable way.
+Develop a strategy to share information and connect with your patients.

-While these efforts may not directly bring in new traffic during slower times, they will pay off in the long run.
-You may see more peaks during busier times to offset the slower seasons.
+While these efforts may not immediately bring in new traffic, they will pay off in the long run.
+You may see more peaks during busier times to offset any future slow season.
 And you are likely to develop a strong client base who will proudly share their experiences with others.
-What more could you ask for?